-- 1 Martin Place metro station, inclusive of: - a. station caverns - b. connecting access adits to north and south station boxes - c. platform arrival hall - d. direct connections to the existing Martin Place Station - e. north and south station concourses with retail and ticketing facilities - f. public pedestrian link under 50 Martin Place - g. public connection to MLC Centre, and - h. north and south station entrances. - 2 Martin Place plaza bounded by Castlereagh Street and Elizabeth Street (referred to as Block 3 by City of Sydney).
-Martin Place serves as the primary public plaza of the south site. - 3 Secondary plazas consisting of public footpaths fronting the integrated station development. - 4 South site retail accessed from Castlereagh Street and Martin Place. - 5 North site retail accessed from Castlereagh Street and Elizabeth Street.
+- 1 M - Martin Place metro station, inclusive of: - a. station caverns - b. connecting access adits to north and south station boxes - c. platform arrival hall - d. direct connections to the existing Martin Place Station - e. north and south station concourses with retail and ticketing facilities - f. public pedestrian link under 50 Martin Place, and - g. north and south station entrances. - 2 Martin Place plaza bounded by Castlereagh Street and Elizabeth Street (referred to as Block 3 by City of Sydney).
+Martin Place serves as the primary public plaza of the south site. - Secondary plazas consisting of public footpaths fronting the integrated station development. - South site retail accessed from Castlereagh Street and Martin Place. - North site retail accessed from Castlereagh Street and Elizabeth Street.

-- 6 Commercial office lobby entrance for the over station development (OSD) at the south, accessed from Martin Place and Elizabeth Street. - 7 Commercial office lobby entrance for the over station development at the north, accessed from Castlereagh Street and Elizabeth Street, which also functions as a mid block through-site connection. - 8 Interface with 50 Martin Place. - Over station development at the south, bounded by Castlereagh Street, Elizabeth Street, Martin Place and 60 Castlereagh Street. - 10 Over station development at the north, bounded by Castlereagh Street, Elizabeth Street, Hunter Street and 50 Martin Place. - 11) Two loading docks at the north and south sites accessed from Castlereagh Street.
+- 6 Commercial office lobby entrance for the over station development (OSD) at the south, accessed from Martin Place and Elizabeth Street. - 7 Commercial office lobby entrance for the over station development at the north, accessed from Castlereagh Street and Elizabeth Street, which also functions as a mid block through-site connection. - 8 Interface with 50 Martin Place. - Over station development at the south, bounded by Castlereagh Street, Elizabeth Street, Martin Place and 60 Castlereagh Street. - Over station development at the north, bounded by Castlereagh Street, Elizabeth Street, Hunter Street and 50 Martin Place. - 11) Two loading docks at the north and south sites accessed from Castlereagh Street.